elastic/elastic-charts/api/charts.api.md

     xDomain?: Domain | DomainRange;
 }

+// Warning: (ae-missing-release-tag) "SettingsSpecProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type SettingsSpecProps = Partial<Omit<SettingsSpec, 'chartType' | 'specType' | 'id'>>;

+// Warning: (ae-missing-release-tag) "SharedGeometryStateStyle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface SharedGeometryStateStyle {
     // (undocumented)